MaiLinhGroup/TradeRepublic-CodingChallenge-Backend/INSTRUCTIONS.md

 ### `/instrument` Specification
 The `/instruments` Websocket provides all currently active Instruments `onConnect` as well as a stream of add/delete events of instruments.
-When you receive a `delete` event, the instrument is no longer available and will not receive any more qoutes (beware out of order messages on the `/quotes` stream)
+When you receive a `delete` event, the instrument is no longer available and will not receive any more quotes (__beware out of order messages__ on the `/quotes` stream).
-The Instruments are uniquely identified by their `isin`.
+The Instruments are uniquely identified by their `ISIN`.
 Beware, ISINs can be reused AFTER an instrument has been deleted.
 In any case, you would see a regular `ADD` event for this new instrument, even when it reuses an ISIN.
 ```
 {
     // The type of the event.
 ADD if an instrument is ADDED